It is kept for reference and is no longer updated.

 If no inter links are provided, the inter links will be generated from the intra link structure by relaxing the layer constraints on those links.

-The bipartite network format uses prefixes f
+The bipartite network format uses prefixes f and

-for features and nodes, respectively.
+n for features and nodes, respectively.
 The bipartite

 network can be provided both with node names: